 This “Trinity” design delivers:

 But we emphasize: Technical superiority means nothing without adoption.
-Handshake had “superior” technology.
 We judge our consensus by whether it enables products, not whether it wins academic awards.

-Unlike Handshake’s “build it and hope” approach, Dap launches with complete DNS integration:
+Unlike other projects’ “build it and hope” approach, Dap launches with complete DNS integration:

 Day One Compatibility: